 Drainage Master Plan and Needs Assessment

-This report is useful to engineers and technically proficient individuals as a refernce both for initial drainage conditions within ESCAFCA jurisdictional boundaries and also for planned ESCAFCA projects and improvements in the near term.
-(May 18, 2008)
+This report is useful to engineers and technically proficient individuals as a reference both for initial drainage conditions within ESCAFCA jurisdictional boundaries and also for planned ESCAFCA projects and improvements in the near term.
+(May 18, 2008).